thephpleague/glide/1.0/config/integrations/symfony.md

 # Symfony integration

-If your application uses the Symfony framework or anything that uses `HttpFoundation`, you can use the `SymfonyResponseFactory`.
+If your application uses the [Symfony](https://symfony.com/) framework or anything that uses the `HttpFoundation` library, you can use the `SymfonyResponseFactory`.

 ## Installation